A. A summary of the reign of Ahaz.

 a.
 Then Rezin king of Syria and Pekah the son of Remaliah, king of Israel, came up to Jerusalem to make war: This was part of Pekah’s anti-Assyria policy.
 He thought that with Judah defeated, Syria and Israel together could more effectively resist the resurgent power of the Assyrian Empire.

 i.
-The Isaiah 7 passage makes it clear that the goal of this attack was to dethrone Ahaz and set up a Syrian king over Judah, a certain son of Tabeal (Isaiah 7:6).
+The Isaiah 7 passage makes it clear that the goal of this attack was to dethrone Ahaz and set up a Syrian king over Judah, a certain son of Tabel (Isaiah 7:6).

 ii.
 On the whole, Judah suffered terrible losses from this attack.
 King Ahaz lost 120,000 Judean soldiers and 200,000 civilian hostages in these battles with Israel and Syria (2 Chronicles 28:5-8).
-It was dark time for Judah, and it looked as if the dynasty of David would soon be extinguished, as so many dynasties in the northern kingdom of Israel had ended.
+It was a dark time for Judah, and it looked as if the dynasty of David would soon be extinguished, as so many dynasties in the Northern Kingdom of Israel had ended.

 b.
 They besieged Ahaz but could not overcome him: The combined armies of Syria and Israel were strong enough to capture many cities of Judah, but not strong enough to defeat Jerusalem and overthrow the government of Ahaz.

 i.
 The prophecy of Isaiah 7 – including the announcement of the Immanuel sign – came from Isaiah to King Ahaz during this joint Israel-Syrian invasion.
 As the following verses reveal, Ahaz refused to trust in the LORD and instead put his trust in the king of Assyria.
 Yet for the sake of David, God did not allow this disastrous attack on Judah to prevail.
 He would not allow this Satanic plot against the Messianic dynasty of David to succeed.